 If you're using a PoE based system, you may be wondering what kinds of devices your system can support.
 This will all depend on what type of PoE power rating you are using.
 You may have already explored what PoE is and have an understanding of this technology and how it can benefit your network devices.

 Over the years, Power over Ethernet has become popular as a single system for power and network access.
 Advances and adoption of PoE mean this tech supports more and more devices.
 As PoE becomes more advanced, so do the power needs.
 This is why there have been developments for the support of more power-hungry devices.
-To understand the differences in all the different PoE ratings, let’s take a look at them:
+To understand the differences in all the different PoE ratings in addition to the various devices that utilize the technology (our tutorial), let’s take a look at the ratings:

-To understand better how these power ratings make use of the PoE system, you need to know how it uses an ethernet cable to transfer power.
+To understand better how these power ratings make use of the PoE system, you need to know how it uses an ethernet cable to transfer power, and it wouldn’t hurt to understand how this relates to laptops (our guide) as well.
 Ethernet cables contain four sets of twisted copper wire pairs.
 For PoE standard and PoE +, only two of these wire pairs are utilized to transfer power.
 The other two transfer the data over the network.
 With the higher PoE rating, all four of the twisted pairs are energized to transfer power.

 The limitations of all types of PoE when it comes to distance are also worth mentioning.
 While some ratings offer more power, they all have limited the inherent properties of transferring power over a cable.
 All PoE systems will have a limitation of around 300 feet without needing extra power for operation.